This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 - Using a box cake mix and canned frosting, I made about a dozen 2 x 3.5 inch cakesicles, but the amount will vary depending on the size of your cakesicle molds, the cake recipe you use, and the method you're using for covering them in chocolate.

-- Depending on the brand of melting chocolate, you might need to thin it out a bit with vegetable shorting.
+- If using the dipping method, you might need to thin out the chocolate with bit with vegetable shorting.
 The amount will vary depending on what brand and color you’re using, but start with a 1/2- 1 teaspoon per ½ cup of melting chocolate until you get the desired consistency.

 - These will last up to a day at room temperature and up to a week in the fridge.